-Dr. Brad Gorsky places custom made dental crowns in his Manhattan dentist office.
-Dental crowns are one of the most common procedures in modern dentistry and can be used for both cosmetic and restorative purposes.
+Dr. Brad Gorsky places custom made dental crowns in his dentist offices.
+Dental crowns are one of the most common procedures in modern dentistry and are for both cosmetic and restorative dentistry purposes.

 A dental crown covers the tooth like a cap, strengthening it and helping to prevent tooth loss or extraction.
 A dental crown can address a variety of concerns and may be used to complete a root canal or anchor a dental appliance such as a dental bridge.

 The dental crown procedure is a multi-step process that we complete in our dental offices.
 There is typically minimal discomfort associated with a dental crown, but Dr. Gorsky and his staff will ensure that you feel relaxed during your treatment.

 Initial Visit – First, Dr. Gorsky will conduct a thorough examination of the teeth, gums, jaw joints, and other support structures.
 Using diagnostic x-rays, molds, and impressions, we look for hidden signs of decay, stress, and instability.
 This exam will help us to design a personalized treatment plan that will restore the tooth to optimal health and function.
 The dentist will inform you of the various options you have for dental crowns and help you make the best choice.

 Tooth Preparation – Once the treatment plan is finalized, Dr. Gorsky will prepare the teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
 A temporary tooth cap will be placed on the tooth while the final restoration is being fabricated at the dental laboratory.

 Final Restoration – In about 2 to 3 weeks, you will return to our Manhattan dentist office for the final appointment.
 Dr. Gorsky will try on the dental crown and secure it for a permanent fit.

 How long does it take to get a dental crown?